FlashTrance/TradingViewBinanceBot/README.md

 To-Do
 ------
-* Have not been taking "stepSize" into account, so buying back the base currency is broken.
-Will need to convert quote to base and then round it to the stepSize.
 * Clean up code and make it less redundant.
 * Thoroughly test functionality/debug by running program for a few days and checking out console logs and Binance order history.
+* Maybe adjust the stop loss percentage based on the daily trend or something.
+* <del>Have not been taking "stepSize" into account, so buying back the base currency is broken.
+Will need to convert quote to base and then round it to the stepSize.</del>
 * <del>Abstract the "BTC" stuff out and replace it with another value from the TradingView alerts so this works with any trading pair.</del>
 * <del>Take out references to "EMA"s, since this isn't actually limited to an EMA crossing strategy.</del>
-* Maybe adjust the stop loss percentage based on the daily trend or something.